 Yes.
 The picture is me, Dr. Barb, doing one of the things I love: reading a story and working with my favorite puppet, Archy.

 I do the work of author, artist, and teacher.
-I teach English Language Writing Skills.
+I teach how to maintain a journal, how to write a first draft and how to use images, artist marks and words in written communication.
+In other words, I teach English Language Writing Skills.
 Some of my students are speakers of other languages.
 Their home language is not English.
 Some of my students are native English speakers.
 Their home language is English.
 All of my students work to achieve perfection.

 They want perfection because the world has embraced communicating in English.
 The world loves English.
 Students do not want to make mistakes in a language that is loved by the entire world.

 You see, English is a language of precision and exactness.
 It is the preferred language of the Internet.
 Some professions like that of airplane pilots require being able to understand and communicate in English.

 English has wonderful parts of speech called adjectives, adverbs, prepositions, and verbs.
 These parts allow speakers and writers of English to be very exact.
 It is not a cat and a box; it is a cat on top of a box.
 It is not a car and red; it is a red car.

 Not all languages have these parts of speech; not all languages can be precise and exact.

 I have taught English in US pre-k and elementary schools for most of my working life.
 When I left public school teaching, I entered the exciting world of TESOL—teaching English to speakers of other languages.
 As a result of this, I teach online.

 I only teach online via Zoom.
 I love teaching online.
 I can still give one on one instruction without my student or myself leaving the safety of our homes.
 I, also, teach on the VIPKid and OutSchool platforms.

 The biggest challenge my students have is not learning to speak English but learning to write it.